google/nsjail/README.md

 docker build -t nsjailcontainer .
 </pre>

-This will build up an image containing njsail and kafel.
+This will build up an image containing nsjail and kafel.

 From now you can either use it in another Dockerfile (`FROM nsjailcontainer`) or directly:
 <pre>